Jh0mpis/N-Body-Molecular-Dynamics-MHPC-Project/docs/report.md

 2. Incoprating Newton's third law of motion in the `force` function has increased the speed of the code by $\times 5$.

 3. Defining `sys->dt / mvsq2e` outside of the loop improve the performance by `0.01s`.

+4. After the code optimization by removing contants outisde of the loops and using the `const` keyword the code performance went up from `0.4 s` to `0.3 s`.